illuminatux/lorawan-library-for-pico/README.md

+PowTechnology's Fork for internal use.

+⚠⚠⚠ You probably want to use a different fork of the [original repo](https://github.com/ArmDeveloperEcosystem/lorawan-library-for-pico). ⚠⚠⚠

 # pico-lorawan
 Enable LoRaWAN communications on your [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) or any RP2040 based board using a [Semtech SX1276 radio module](https://www.semtech.com/apps/product.php?pn=SX1276) or [Waveshare's SX1262-based LoRaWAN module](https://www.waveshare.com/wiki/Pico-LoRa-SX1262-868M).